-If you have decided on breast implants and you want a natural-looking appearance, you will most likely avoid over-sized high profile implants (which are mainly used in breast reconstruction).
+If you have decided on breast implants and you want a natural-looking appearance, you may want to avoid over-sized high profile implants .
 Overly large, high profile implants may have the following tell-tale signs:

 There are things everyone can do to maintain breast beauty:

 There have been some changes in breast development that scientists ponder.
 For example, compared with the previous generation, twice as many girls are developing breasts as early as age seven.
 Further, today’s average bra size is 36DD – that is up two full cup sizes from 2002.
 Remember though, not every bra is treated the same.
 Like clothing, bras of the same size vary from brand to brand.
 Be sure to get measured and get the right bra for your body type.
 That will help you look your best and have optimal support.

 If you are considering surgical breast improvements, Dr. Rodriguez can assess what will work best for you.
 No matter your breast size, keep your cleavage out of the sun and moisturize!

 The top three cosmetic surgery procedures in 2012 were breast augmentation, liposuction and tummy tuck – the three procedures that make up a standard Mommy Makeover.
 These procedures focus on improving the figure and giving women back a sense of control and self-esteem.